-The ‘hashy-ness’ of the random spectrum for true Gaussian data is directly related to the DOF value used for averaging, because the spectrum will also be random, with a chi-squared probability distribution with ‘DOF’ degrees-of-freedom.
-This relationship can be used to estimate the DOF from the variance of the normalized error between the Control and Demand spectra.
-Of special note here is the sum() operator will ignore any non-finite values, so this calculation will effectively ignore the graph points where Demand = 0 because they result in a (divide-by-0) infinite result.
+The hashiness of the random spectrum for true Gaussian data is directly related to the DOF value used for averaging because the spectrum will also be random with a chi-squared probability distribution with “DOF” degrees of freedom.
+You can use this relationship to estimate the DOF from the variance of the normalized error between the control and demand spectra.

 26. Narrow-band RMS readings

-This computes the narrow-band RMS of channel 1, computed between 400Hz and 500Hz.
-Note that multiplication of logical (1=TRUE, 0=FALSE) values is a logical AND operation.
+Computes the narrow-band RMS of channel 1 between 400Hz and 500Hz.
+The multiplication of logical (1=TRUE, 0=FALSE) values is a logical and operation.
 Alternatively, you can use the logical “&&” operator to achieve the same effect.